 John Markovic - Guitar, Vocals

 Guitarist John Markovic has been playing guitar for 30+ years.
 His influences include the Beatles, Stevie Ray Vaughan, Jimi Hendrix, Scott Henderson, John Scofield, Eric Clapton, Mark Knopfler, BB King, Buddy Guy, Frank Zappa, Brian Setzer, Michael Hedges and Andres Segovia (just to name a few).
 Guitars used include a Vantage semi-hollow body, Ibanez Artcore, Babicz Spider acoustic-electric, Wechter Pathmaker acoustic-electric and a Cordoba nylon string.
-Amps used include a Fender Super Reverb, Peavey Classic 30, Fender Showman and an Ibanez acoustic amp.
+Amps used include a Fender Super Reverb, Peavey Classic 30, and an Acoustic 60W amp for the acoustic shows.

 Kip Amore - Bass, Vocals